12. Processing Data in Groups

 Note

 12.4.2.
-Solving K-means is Hard
+Solving k-means is hard (*)¶

-Perhaps the most widely know (and easy to understand) method is based on fixed-point iteration and is traditionally attributed to Lloyd [Llo2)].
+Perhaps the most widely known and easiest to understand method is traditionally attributed to Lloyd [63].
+It is based on the fixed-point iteration.
 For a given \(\mathbf{X}\in\mathbb{R}^{n\times m}\) and \(k \ge 2\):

-Pick initial cluster centres \(\boldsymbol{c}_{1}, \dots, \boldsymbol{c}_{k}\), for example, randomly.
+Pick initial cluster centres \(\boldsymbol{c}_{1}, \dots, \boldsymbol{c}_{k}\) randomly.

-For each point in the dataset, \(\mathbf{x}_{i,\cdot}\), determine its closest centre \(\ell_i\):
+For each point in the dataset, \(\mathbf{x}_{i,\cdot}\), determine the index of its closest centre \(l_i\):

-\[ \ell_i = \mathrm{arg}\min_{j} \| \mathbf{x}_{i,\cdot} - \boldsymbol{c}_{j} \|^2, \]Compute the centroids of the clusters defined by the label vector \(\boldsymbol\ell\), i.e., for every \(j=1,2,\dots,k\),
+\[ l_i = \mathrm{arg}\min_{j} \| \mathbf{x}_{i,\cdot} - \boldsymbol{c}_{j} \|^2. \]Compute the centroids of the clusters defined by the label vector \(\boldsymbol{l}\), i.e., for every \(j=1,2,\dots,k\):

-\[ \boldsymbol{c}_j = \frac{1}{n_j} \sum_{i: \ell_i=j} \mathbf{x}_{i,\cdot}, \]where \(n_j=|\{i: \ell_i=j\}|\) gives the size of the \(j\)-th cluster.
+\[ \boldsymbol{c}_j = \frac{1}{n_j} \sum_{i: l_i=j} \mathbf{x}_{i,\cdot}, \]where \(n_j=|\{i: l_i=j\}|\) gives the size of the \(j\)-th cluster.

 kmeans(X, C)